Cthuulhaa/tiebenn/README.md

 ## Documentation

 :pizza: :beer: Hungry for more detailed information?
-In-depth details about Tiebenn's functioning should be available (in the future) in the documentation.
+In-depth details about Tiebenn's functioning should have a future documentation (in the future).

 ## Authors and acknowledgment
 C. Ramos